Benmuiruri/Benmuiruri/README.md

 - 👋 Hi, I’m @Benmuiruri
 - 👀 I’m interested in writing beautiful code
-- 🌱 I’m currently learning solidity.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on Blockchain projects
+- 💞️ I’m looking to collaborate on React projects
-- 📫 How to reach me ben.muiruri13@gmail.com
+- 📫 How to reach me ben@benkiarie.live

 <!---
 Benmuiruri/Benmuiruri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.